 - Two (More) Free Checked Bags

-All these perks are worth the card’s $99 annual fee and then some, even if you fly Jet Blue once per year.
+These perks are worth the card’s $99 annual fee and then some, even for those who fly Jet Blue once per year.
 The two checked bags are easily worth $50 each.
-The catch is that you must spend at least $50,000 per year on the Jet Blue Plus card to get the status.
-I don’t suggest doing so because you can spend more efficiently.
+The catch is that cardholders must spend at least $50,000 per year on the Jet Blue Plus card to get the status.
+There are more efficient ways to spend $50,000 than towards earning Mosaic Status.
 Otherwise, you can justify the card’s annual fee through its other perks.

 50% Discount on In-Flight Purchases